Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 However, there are various ways in which you can check your work, including:

 The first option is to simply copy and paste your writing directly into the Grammarly web tool.
 To do this, click on ‘New’ in the dashboard and you will be presented with a blank page.

 Copy your writing into the page and give the site a few seconds to work its magic.
-In just a few moments, the software reads, analyzes, and corrects your writing, right down to the finest details.
+In just a few moments, the software reads, analyzes, and corrects your writing.

 If you have a full and complete document, you can just upload it directly to the site.
 Simply click ‘Upload’ instead of ‘New’, choose a document from your computer, and Grammarly will analyze the content in the same way.

 Alternatively, you can type directly into the Grammarly website, and the tool will check your writing as you go.

 If you would prefer to check your writing via a desktop app, this is possible – as long as you use Windows or MacOS.

 Simply download the app for your system by visiting the download page, follow the installation instructions and start using the tool in much the same way as the online version.